AgnosticUI/agnosticui/site/docs/docs/understand.md

 The [utilities page](./utilities.md) shows the available CSS utilities as does the [source code on GitHub](https://github.com/AgnosticUI/agnosticui/blob/master/agnostic-css/public/css-dist/common.concat.css#L276).

-## How does 1 stylesheet…many frameworks benefit me?
+## Benefits

-As AgnosticUI works across many frameworks—one stylesheet…many frameworks—your design team will be able to be directly involved in the generating of a &ldquo;single source of truth&rdquo; CSS custom properties theme.
-This theme setup can then be used and imported across your various projects regardless of the framework used.
+As AgnosticUI works across many frameworks—one stylesheet…many frameworks—your design system team will be able to generate a &ldquo;single source of truth&rdquo;.
+This theme will manifest as a single [CSS custom properties theme](https://agnosticui.github.io/agnosticui/docs/theming.html) that can be imported across your various projects.

 <div class="mbe24"></div>

-For example, you could have your company's flagship product coded in React, an administraction site coded in Vue 3, and a back-office application coded in Angular.
-All of these would share the same CSS custom properties values, and thus have the same branded theme.
+For example, let's imagine your company's flagship product is coded in React, an administraction site is coded in Vue 3, and a back-office application is coded in Angular.
+All of these would share the same [CSS custom properties theme](https://agnosticui.github.io/agnosticui/docs/theming.html), and would therefore have a consistent look and feel.

 <div class="mbe24"></div>

-Then your FE rock-star decides she now loves Svelte—well, she can build a product in Svelte.
+Then, your front-end developer &ldquo;rock star&rdquo; decides she wants to use Svelte on that _hackathon project_.
+Well, she can simply drop in the [custom properties theme](https://agnosticui.github.io/agnosticui/docs/theming.html) and get right to hacking up here Svelte idea.

 <div class="mbe24"></div>

-_Note that while we love the microfrontend approach in general, we do not specifically recommend that you share 2+ frameworks in a single application (or any shared http payload) for obvious performance implications passed down to your users.
-But, separate apps are totally fair game for using a different framework!_

-<div class="mbe24"></div>

-This flexibility is helpful for many reasons.
-Say you have a team that you'd like to outsource an upcoming back-office application to, and they happen to have 3x proficiency in Angular over React.
-It would be silly to force them to use an uncomfortable framework and slow them down.
-But if your design system was tied to React—you would have to.
-With AgnosticUI, just use the same theming tokens and the Angular back-office app will reflect the same branding design choices made for your React-based flagship app.

-<div class="mbe24"></div>

-It's also, of course, fun for &ldquo;polyglot developers&rdquo; who want to experiment with new technology stacks without straying from already established brand guidelines.
+_We don't recommend the use of 2+ frameworks in an application with a single HTTP payload due to the increased bundle size sent to your users.
+However, completely separate applications are fair game for using different frameworks; especially for polyglot teams that long to use new technologies, or letting an outsourced team use the technology they're most proficient in._